-A: There is metered street parking on Station Street and Kent Street surrounding the theater, and a parking garage at Brookline Place.
+A: There is metered street parking on Station Street and Kent Street surrounding the theater, and parking lots behind the theater off of Kent and Webster Streets.
 Parking is allowed for two hours at a cost of $1.25/hr.
 Parking is free on Sundays, holidays, and after 8:00pm.

 Q: Is the theater wheelchair accessible?

 A: Yes, we have a wheelchair-accessible entrance and bathroom, and we can adjust our seating arrangements to meet your needs.
 To access the wheelchair entrance ring the doorbell at the front of the theater and staff will come to assist you.
-We also seat patrons with special needs first to help accommodate you and, with prior notice, can seek extra help and staff to assist in shows and classes.
-If possible, please call us in advance so our staff can better assist you.
+We also seat patrons with special needs first to help accommodate you.
+With prior notice, we can provide extra personalized support in shows or adaptive curriculum in classes.
+If possible, please call us in advance to discuss your needs so our staff can better assist you.

 Q: Do you allow strollers in the theater?

 A: Strollers may be left in our lobby, and you may bring in bassinets or carriers that can fit on a seat.
 Strollers are NOT allowed inside the theater, as our aisles are not wide enough to safely accommodate strollers.
 All aisles must remain clear during the show.